 Transport and Travel Passes

-If arriving by plane at Schiphol airport, you will need to buy a train ticket to the nearest train station closest to your hotel (ex.
-Amsterdam Station Zuid, Station RAI, Centraal Station).
-Depending on the length of your visit, you may also wish to buy an OV Travel Card to use on the tram, bus, or metro in the centre of Amsterdam during your stay.
+If arriving by plane at Schiphol airport, you will need to buy a train ticket to the train station closest to your hotel (e.g. Amsterdam Station Zuid, Station RAI, Centraal Station).
+An alternative is to catch the 397 bus from Schiphol.
+This bus is handy for hotels around Museumplein and Leidseplein.
+Hotels in these areas will also be on the 347 and 357 bus routes which take you to ISA.
+Depending on the length of your visit, you may wish to buy an OV Travel Card to use on the tram, bus, or metro in the centre of Amsterdam during your stay.

 The GVB day or multiple day card entitles you to unlimited travel around Amsterdam – day and night – on bus, tram and metro.
 With this OV-chipkaart, you must check-in and check-out when boarding or disembarking from a tram, bus, or metro.